SteelCompendium/compendium/docs/Classes/Null/2nd-Level Features/2nd-Level Tradition Features/Rapid Processing.md

 # Rapid Processing

-- You can read an entire book as a maneuver.
-- You can take a bonus respite activity.
+As a maneuver, you can read an entire book or process a similar amount of information.
+Additionally, during any respite, you can take an additional respite activity.